JujuAdams/Vinyl/docs/4.1/Voices.md

 ## Runtime State

 The following are the state variables that a voice will track at runtime.
 You can modify and interact with these variables per voice.
-Notably missing is the effect chain that a voice is playing on as this is determined when the voice is first created for playback.

 |State            |Notes                                                                                                          |
 |-----------------|---------------------------------------------------------------------------------------------------------------|